oysteinvolden/vision-based-navigation/README.md

 ![Pipeline overview](doc/figures/pipeline_overview.png)

-Please include the following reference when you use the toolbox:
+Please include the following reference if you use the toolbox:
 Ø. Volden (2020)."Vision-Based Navigation in ROS".
 URL: https://github.com/oysteinvolden/vision-based-navigation

 Bibtex entry: